san-jose71/timdog-Website/README.md

 # timdog-Website
-This website have been developed with HTML, CSS Bootstrap.
+This website has been developed with HTML, CSS and Bootstrap.